Police Quest: In Pursuit of the Death Angel: Gameplay

-Police Quest: In Pursuit of The Death Angel, is an adventure game whose gameplay is centered on interacting with the environment to resolve a series of scenarios.
-These largely revolve around typical police work, such as securing crime scenes and recovering stolen vehicles, plus some important duty procedures.
-The original release of the game required the player to type in the desired actions, such as opening doors, pressing buttons, or firing one's gun, while the remake allows the player to use the mouse to select actions from a menu and objects in the environment.
+Police Quest: In Pursuit of The Death Angel is an adventure game in which gameplay is centered on interacting with the environment to resolve a series of scenarios.
+These largely revolve around typical police work, such as securing crime scenes and recovering stolen vehicles, while following proper duty procedures.
+The original release of the game required the player to type in the desired actions, such as opening doors, pressing buttons, or firing one's gun.
+In contrast, the remake allows the player to use the mouse to select actions from a menu and interact with objects in the environment.

 The game is the most realistic of those developed by Sierra in the late 1980s (when compared to Leisure Suit Larry, King's Quest, or Space Quest).
 The lack of "traditional" puzzles made the game stand out at the time of release.
-Unlike many games of this genre, the style of play depends largely on a strict adherence to standard police policy and procedure.
-Proper policy must be followed and individual actions must be performed in order (e.g. Sonny must draw and aim his sidearm before firing, or he will shoot himself in the leg).
-Failure to abide by proper procedure typically leads to the player being penalized points, or having Sonny killed; for example, if Sonny does not store his gun in a gun locker while detaining a suspect at the jail, the suspect will immediately steal it and shoot him, resulting in a game over.
+Unlike many games of this genre, the style of play depends mainly on a strict adherence to standard police policy and procedure.
+Proper policy must be followed and individual actions must be performed in order (e.g., Sonny must draw and aim his sidearm before firing, or he will shoot himself in the leg).
+Failure to abide by proper procedure typically leads to the player being penalized points or having Sonny killed; for example, if Sonny does not store his sidearm in a gun locker while processing a suspect at the jail, the suspect will immediately steal it and shoot him, resulting in a game over.

 Plot

-In the mid-1980s (early 1990s in the remake), the city of Lytton, California experiences a rise in crime, most prominently drug abuse.
+In the mid-1980s (early 1990s in the remake), the city of Lytton, California, experiences a rise in crime, most prominently drug abuse.
 Officer Sonny Bonds of the Lytton Police Department is assigned to traffic duty by his supervisor, Sergeant Dooley, and is told to look out for a stolen black Cadillac (Mercedes-Benz in the remake).

 During his patrol, Bonds responds to a single-vehicle accident and finds the driver of the crashed car, drug dealer Lonny West, dead of a gunshot wound to the head.
-Bonds hands over the investigation to Sergeant Dooley and returns to patrol, ticketing a speeding motorist, handling some bikers who are troubling a restaurant, and arresting a drunk driver.
+Bonds hands over the investigation to Sergeant Dooley and returns to patrol, ticketing a speeding motorist, handling a situation involving bikers who are troubling a bar, and arresting a drunk driver.
+At the bar, Sonny encounters "Sweet Cheeks" Marie Wilkans, a prostitute who was once his high school crush, who supplies him with information on a violent drug ring infiltrating the city.
 After his shift ends, Bonds visits The Blue Room, a café frequented by off-duty police officers, where he talks with Officer Jack Cobb about Cobb's daughter Kathy, who is addicted to drugs.
-The next day, Bonds locates the stolen Cadillac/Mercedes-Benz (now painted light blue) and, with help from Cobb, arrests the driver, Jason Taselli.
+The next day, Bonds locates the stolen Cadillac/Mercedes-Benz (now painted light blue) and, with help from Cobb, arrests the driver, Marvin Hoffman.
 Bonds finds drugs in the trunk of the car and a .45 Smith & Wesson handgun on Taselli, linking him to West's murder.